 |---|

-Given the input and output focus waist sizes (w0 and w2, respectively) which are separated by a distance L this calculator will determine where the two lenses (with focal lengths f1 and f2) should be placed.
-Note that the waist size is defined as follows: in the transverse plane, it is the distance from the center of the beam at which the electric field has been reduced from it's value at the center of the beam by a factor of 1/e.
-For this calculator, you must enter a positive, non-zero number for the wavelength, w0, w2, and L. It is often the case that two arbitrarly chosen lenses cannot perform the mode-matching as shown above.
-Therefore, multiple input boxes are given for each lens.
-This calculator tool will try every combination of f1 and f2 lenses and return every combination which is capable of performing the mode-matching.
-For the focal lengths, at least one number must be entered for each lens -- up to three boxes can be left empty in each row.
-Positive (converging lens) and negative (diverging lens) values are acceptable.
-The only non-acceptable value for a focal length is zero.
-All units are milimeters, except the wavelength which is in nanometers.
-When all values are entered, click the "Run!" button.
-It is not uncommon for there to be no solutions, in which case, see the troubleshooting secton below.
+Given the input and output waist sizes (w0 and w2) separated by a distance L, this calculator determines where the two lenses (with focal lengths f1 and f2) should be placed.
+As above, the waist size is the transverse distance from the center of the beam at which the electric field falls to 1/e of its on-axis value.
+You must enter a positive, non-zero number for the wavelength, w0, w2, and L. Two arbitrarily chosen lenses often cannot perform the mode-matching, so several focal-length boxes are provided for each lens.
+The calculator tries every combination of f1 and f2 and returns every pair capable of performing the mode-matching.
+At least one focal length must be entered per lens; up to three boxes can be left empty in each row.
+Positive (converging) and negative (diverging) values are both acceptable — only zero is not.
+All lengths are in millimeters, except the wavelength, which is in nanometers.
+When all values are entered, click the "Calculate" button.
+It is not uncommon for there to be no solutions, in which case see the troubleshooting section below.

-If there are no solutions, here are some things you can try:
+If there are no solutions, here are some things to try: